David Azofeifa

 Romans 1:14–17 (NIV)

-It is unjust to live irresponsibly while ignoring that our lives belong to Him.
-Today, I am reminded of one of my most important duties: I AM A DEBTOR.
-Many years ago, Jesus paid with His death; today, I must answer with my life.
+It is unjust to live carelessly while ignoring that our lives belong to Him.
+Today I am reminded of one of my most important duties: I AM A DEBTOR.
+Long ago, Jesus paid with His death; today, I must answer with my life.

 It’s Up to Us

-Take a moment to look at the chair you are sitting on.
+Take a moment and look at the chair you are sitting in.
 How many empty chairs are around you?
-Would you like those spaces to be filled by someone?
-God certainly does.
+Would you like to see those spaces filled with people?
+God certainly would.
 He loved the world so much that He gave His Son:

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him.